andreasgrill/auto-selfcontrol/README.md

 Auto-SelfControl helps you to create a weekly schedule for [SelfControl](http://selfcontrolapp.com).
 You can plan for every weekday if and when SelfControl should start and stop.

-> :warning: **Auto-SelfControl** is not compatible yet with macOS 12 and SelfControl 4.
+> :warning: **Auto-SelfControl** is only compatible with macOS 12 and SelfControl 4.
-> We are trying to solve [the issue](https://github.com/andreasgrill/auto-selfcontrol/issues/64), but as of today Auto-SelfControl won't be able to schedule blocks.
+> This is a fork of https://github.com/andreasgrill/auto-selfcontrol/.

 ## Installation

-### With Homebrew

-The easiest way to install Auto-SelfControl is with [Homebrew](https://brew.sh/).
-Install Auto-SelfControl by running the following command in the Terminal:

-    brew tap andreasgrill/utils
-    brew install auto-selfcontrol

-If you already have [SelfControl](http://selfcontrolapp.com), start it and **backup your blacklist** as it might get overridden by Auto-SelfControl.

-If you do not have [SelfControl](http://selfcontrolapp.com) already installed on your system, you can install it with [Homebrew Cask](https://caskroom.github.io/):

-    brew install --cask selfcontrol

 ### Manual installation